We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Counselors are available 24/7, including in the United Kingdom and Ireland.
 Spanish-speaking counselors are also available.

-- It is easy and convenient.
-A person also has the option to use WhatsApp instead of texting.
+- It is easy and convenient to use, and a person also has the option to use WhatsApp instead of texting.

-- It is only intended to address immediate crises and does not offer ongoing therapy.
+- Crisis Text Line is only intended to address immediate crises and does not offer ongoing therapy.

 DRK Beauty Healing is a nonprofit organization offering free online counseling to People of Color who identify as women or nonbinary.